TanguiS/deepfake-detection-cnn/README.md

 ```

 - Create or Download Datasets: No datasets are provided with this project, here are the prerequisites to have a usable dataset with this project:
-  - Images / Frames should be in a *root* directory (no specified tree) and the faces must be pre-extracted.
+  - Images / Frames should be in a *root* directory (no specified tree) and the faces must be pre-extracted, [my-extraction-method](./bench/extract/face) using YuNet program.
   - The frames referencing must be made by a ***dataframe*** with pandas' pickle ext format.
   - **dataframe** mandatory content:
     - Relative path to the frames in relation to the *root* directory as the index of the dataframe.